eyalroz/libgiddy/README.md

 Each decompression kernel has a corresponding thin wrapper class.
 An instance of the wrapper class has no state - no data members; we only use it for its vtable - its virtual methods, specific to the decompression scheme.
 Thus, in this mode of use, we:

-   * include the kernel's wrapper class [definition](https://github.com/eyalroz/libgiddy/blob/master/src/kernel_wrappers/decompression/frame_of_reference.cu)
+   * Include the kernel's wrapper class [definition](https://github.com/eyalroz/libgiddy/blob/master/src/kernel_wrappers/decompression/frame_of_reference.cu).
-   * instantiate the wrapper class `cuda::kernels::decompression::frame_of_reference::kernel_t`
+   * Instantiate the wrapper class `cuda::kernels::decompression::frame_of_reference::kernel_t`
-   * call the wrapper's  `resolve_launch_configuration()` method with the appropriate parameters, obtaining a `launch_configuration_t` structure.
+   * Call the wrapper's  `resolve_launch_configuration()` method with the appropriate parameters, obtaining a `launch_configuration_t` structure.
-   * call the freestanding function `cuda::kernel::enqueue_launch()` with our wrapper instance, the launch configuration, and the arguments we need to pass the kernel
+   * Call the freestanding function `cuda::kernel::enqueue_launch()` with our wrapper instance, the launch configuration, and the arguments we need to pass the kernel

 ### <a name="factory-provided-type-erased-wrapper">Use of factory-provided, type-erased wrapper</a>